 Peter Cooper plays Marigaux oboes and Marigaux, Paris, has sponsored him in master classes and recitals at Universities all across the United States and Asia.

 A graduate of Northwestern University, he studied with Ray Still and Gladys Elliot.
 He has been guest Principal Oboist with many orchestras including Boston, Atlanta, Houston, Seattle, Milwaukee, San Diego and the St. Paul Chamber Orchestra.
-Read Professor Cooper's full bio.
+Read Professor Cooper's full bio or view this video interview produced by the Colorado Symphony.